‘No farewell, no thank you’: Delhi woman receives no send off on her last day at EY, netizens react - BusinessToday

-A Delhi-based woman’s LinkedIn post about leaving her job at Ernst & Young (EY) after feeling unappreciated has struck a chord with thousands of professionals online.
-Simriti Batish, who worked as an Advanced Assurance Associate at EY for one year and seven months, said she decided to resign after realising her efforts were not valued by the organisation.
+A Delhi-based woman’s LinkedIn post about leaving her job at an MNC after feeling unappreciated has struck a chord with thousands of professionals online.
+Simriti Batish, who worked as an Advanced Assurance Associate for one year and seven months, said she decided to resign after realising her efforts were not valued by the organisation.

 “My last day at EY was one of the saddest days.
 And not because I was leaving the organisation, but because I didn’t feel appreciated enough for my efforts,” she wrote in her post.